aloima/tellydb/README.md

 # tellydb
-A key-value database project for educational purposes.
+An in-memory key-value database project for educational purposes.

 ## Features
 + Follows [RESP2/RESP3](https://redis.io/docs/latest/develop/reference/protocol-spec/) specification from redis, so all redis clients are compatible